Tiramisu Cake with Italian Sponge Cake

 Sponge Cake

 - Start making the cake by separating the egg yolks from the whites.
-Beat the egg whites with the sugar until itโs super thick and fluffy and holds stiff peaks.
+Beat the egg whites with the sugar until it’s super thick and fluffy and holds stiff peaks.
+This may take about 5-10 minutes.
+Don’t over-whip after you get stiff peaks.

-- Add the egg yolks and vanilla and beat at medium-high speed until itโs combined.
+- Add the egg yolks and vanilla and beat at medium-high speed, JUST until it’s combined.
+Again, don’t over-whip because the egg yolks will just deflate the air from the egg whites.

-- Sift in the flour, baking powder and salt and beat at medium-low speed, just until the flour is mixed in.
-Use a rubber spatula to fold the mixture a couple of times.
+- Sift in the flour, baking powder and salt and beat at medium-low speed, JUST until most of the flour is mixed in.
+Then use a rubber spatula to scrape the edge and bottom of the bowl and fold the mixture a couple of times, just until the last streak of flour is combined.

 Mascarpone Cream

-- Make the mascarpone cream by beating together the cold mascarpone with the powdered sugar until itโs completely smooth.
+- Make the mascarpone cream by beating together the cold mascarpone with the powdered sugar until it’s completely smooth (start slow so the sugar doesn’t blow everywhere).

 Assemble